What is a VPN? How it Works & How to Use a VPN (2024)

 What should I know before using a VPN?

 - A VPN doesn’t make you completely anonymous.
-Your VPN connection provides a layer of anonymity, but your activity can still be traced if you log into your online accounts, make purchases and do other similar actions.
+VPNs add a layer of anonymity, but logging into your online accounts, making purchases, and other similar activities can make you traceable.

 - A VPN doesn’t give you the right to break the law.
 You cannot use a VPN to commit illegal activities, like sharing copyrighted content, cyberbullying, hacking, and distributing malicious software.